Man, woman charged with murdering two policemen in Mississippi

 Deen and Tate are the ninth and 10th law enforcement officers in the United States shot and killed by assailants in 2015, according to the Officer Down Memorial Page, a non-profit organization that tracks police deaths in the line of duty.

-Additional reporting by Dan Whitcomb; Writing by Daniel Wallis; Editing by Janet Lawrence, Eric Walsh and Alan Crosby
+Additional reporting by Dan Whitcomb; Writing by Daniel Wallis; Editing by Eric Walsh, Alan Crosby and Richard Pullin